Organica-Ai-Solutions/NIS_Protocol/system/docs/TOOLKIT_INTEGRATION_READINESS.md

 ### **For Developers:**
 - **fast Setup** - `nis init` uses our proven patterns
-- **Built-in Best Practices** - Our architecture becomes default templates
+- **Built-in recommended Practices** - Our architecture becomes default templates
 - **Integrated Troubleshooting** - Our diagnostics built into CLI
 - **Visual Guidance** - Our Mermaid diagrams embedded in toolkit docs